Mott insulators with boundary zeros

 \textbf{Determination of the finite chain zeros.} In order to spatially resolve the zeros of real-space Green's function (cfr.
 Fig. \ref{fig:top_vs_topMott}) we look at weighted eigenvector components, i.e. the quantity

-where $\psi_i^{(j)}$ is the i-th element of the j-th eigenvector and $E_j$ is the j-th eigenvalue.\\ \textbf{Slab wavepacket evolution.} For the 2D slab calculations the interaction is taken into account using the analytic formula for the self-energy (Eq. \ref{eq:Sigma}).
+where $\psi_i^{(j)}$ is the i-th element of the j-th eigenvector and $E_j$ is the j-th eigenvalue of the Green's function and $i$ and $j$ correspond to lattice sites.
+This weight is a good indicator of isolated zeros, which are of interest to the topological characterization.
+On the contrary, it correctly avoids showing the presence of zeros when these are masked by weight coming from other nonzero eigenvalues.
+For this reason, the zeros in Fig.~\ref{fig:top_vs_topMott} seem to be entirely localized at the end of the chain without smearing into the inner part of the chain and bulk zeros are also not highlighted in this site-resolved representation.\\ \textbf{Slab wavepacket evolution.} For the 2D slab calculations the interaction is taken into account using the analytic formula for the self-energy (Eq. \ref{eq:Sigma}).
 The time evolution of a wave packet at location $r$ and time $t$ is given by

 where $f(r_0-r')$ is a gaussian centered about $r_0$.